-Furthermore, an Ethereum app is difficult to scale, the network can quickly clog up because of the low number of transactions per second that Ethereum can handle, the user of an app may find it difficult to work with Ethereum, and app makers may add another layer on top of Ethereum, requesting sensitive data and returning centralization.
+There are a few drawbacks to creating an app on Ethereum, though.
+If you made an app and it doesn't meet your needs it's already on the blockchain, immutable, and you have to put an app on the blockchain again, making two.
+So you actually have to create an app without bugs before publishing it.
+Furthermore, an Ethereum app is difficult to scale, the network can quickly clog up because of the low number of transactions per second that Ethereum can handle, the user of an app may find it difficult to work with Ethereum, and app creators may add another layer on top of Ethereum, requesting sensitive data and returning centralization.

 The properties of dApps on the Ethereum network:

 Decentralized, they all work on Ethereum

-· Determined, dapps perform the same function in any environment
+Determined, dApps perform the same function in any environment

-· Turing complete, dapps can perform anything if proper instructions are given
+Turing complete, dApps can perform anything if proper instructions are given

-· Dapps are executed in an isolated environment known as the Ethereum Virtual Machine (EVM), with bugs in smart contracts not interfering with blockchain operation
+dApps are executed in an isolated environment known as the Ethereum Virtual Machine (EVM), with bugs in smart contracts not interfering with blockchain operation

 "When a euro is thrown into the machine."